When’s the Best Time to Decorate for Christmas? Share Your Family’s Tradition!

 “We do our decorating the day after Thanksgiving until just after New Years.” – Chelsey

 “I usually decorate the day after Thanksgiving.
 Anything earlier is too early for me as the decorations feel dusty after a while.
 But it’s never too early to buy them!
-I just bought ornaments at Dollar Tree yesterday!
 HAHA!” – Amber S.

 “I try to put up the tree the Saturday after Thanksgiving and then start decorating everything else that week, but I don’t judge people who decorate even earlier!
 I love Christmas!” – Jessica

 “We decorate the second we’re done celebrating Thanksgiving.
 For us, anything before that is too soon.
-Like Alana, I need Fall decor with my Thanksgiving celebration.
-Haha!” – Jenna R.
+I need Fall decor for my Thanksgiving celebration.” – Jenna R.

 christmas tree with wrapped gifts underneath